ARTICLE OF INTEREST:

 PLEASE BE ADVISED--

-ALL students will be required to pass a YIEP English composition exam or take the StraighterLine English Composition 1 course, (or similar course) before beginning the first course of the undergraduate degree program.
+Students may be required to pass a YIEP English composition exam or take a Composition course or placement test before beginning the first course of the undergraduate degree program.

 Please contact THE YIEP for further details.